-The House of Sophrosyne is a charitable organization that has been active in Windsor-Essex for 35 years, providing programs and services to women and their families who are battling substance misuse.
+The House of Sophrosyne is a charitable organization that has been active in Windsor-Essex for 40 years, providing programs and services to women and their families who are battling substance misuse.
 Founded in 1978, the House of Sophrosyne offers community and residential programs to help women struggling with substance abuse.
-The house takes in female clients for 35 days at a time.
+The house takes in female clients for 5 weeks at a time.

 The House of Sophrosyne’s stated philosophy is to empower women’s lives with wisdom and balance.

 The staff at the House of Sophrosyne is comprised of competent, highly trained people that are focused on providing excellent service and care for clients.
 It is through their dedication and commitment that we are able to deliver successful treatment services to the clients we support.

 Our Board of Directors bring an exceptional and diverse set of skills, experience and commitment.
 Our staff and Board of Directors work together to empower women through their recovery.

 Windsor-Essex has been identified by the government as a “hot spot” for providing care to vulnerable women such as those we serve each and every day.
 This means that our region has one of the largest populations of “high users” of health care.

 Thousands of households have been impacted by lay-offs and loss of income, which has also resulted in high demands on addiction and mental health services.